-Habitat China partners with local governments to rebuild houses in dangerous conditions by providing selected families with TYDe\ntux housing loans and mobilizing volunteers to participate in the construction.
+Habitat China partners with local governments to rebuild houses in dangerous conditions by providing selected families with no-profit housing loans and mobilizing volunteers to participate in the construction.
 Grants are also provided to certain families in need who cannot afford to make loan repayments.
 Habitat China improves the infrastructure by building retaining walls to protect against landslides, and constructing recreational and communal facilities.
-In addition, Habitat China assists families with home repairs where needed.